 September 2012: One of the earliest lawsuits on file is awarded to a family in Texas.
 A jury in Texas awarded $23 million to the family of a baby who passed away after developing NEC (necrotizing enterocolitis).
 The baby was born at 25 weeks and weighed only 1 pound 12 ounces at birth.
 The nursing staff intubated the infant and fed him Similac Advance formula.The jury found on behalf of the injured party and awarded them $23 million

 What are the NEC Lawsuits based on?

-Recent research has shown that some cow’s milk-based infant formulas have been linked to a deadly gastrointestinal disease called necrotizing enterocolitis (NEC).
+Recent research and scientific evidence has shown that some cow’s milk-based infant formulas have been linked to a deadly gastrointestinal disease called necrotizing enterocolitis (NEC).
 The use of a cow’s milk-based baby formula can lead to an increased risk of developing the gastrointestinal disorder which can result in the intestinal wall becoming inflamed and later destroyed.
 In some cases, this can result in infection, blood poisoning, and tragically, death.

 What causes Necrotizing Enterocolitis?

 The exact causes of necrotizing enterocolitis are unknown but the condition typically presents itself in infants who are born premature and are formula feeding.
 NEC affects 1 in two to four thousand babies.
 While rare, the condition occurs in nearly 10% of premature babies.

 Researchers believe NEC occurs due to the extremely thin lining of the intestines in premature babies.
 Clinical studies have confirmed that premature babies fed only human breastmilk have a lower risk of NEC and death.